 Oscar Mayer’s Deli Fresh Honey Roasted Turkey Breast has 470 mg of sodium in 6 slices of meat.
 Six slices of pre-packaged deli meat are usually just enough to make a sandwich substantial.

-Lunch meat offered at the deli counter of a grocery store will be much fresher and have more varieties of low sodium meats.
+Deli counter lunch meat will be much fresher and have more varieties of low sodium meats.
 It may not have as long of a shelf life, but it is worth it to eat less sodium.

 4. Rice-a-Roni Spanish Rice